Trombones

 Colin Williams

-2nd Trombone, New York Philharmonic
+Associate Principal Trombone, New York Philharmonic

-Tenor: Colin Williams Model
+Tenor: TBTRO-CW Colin Williams Model

 "I love this instrument, I know that I can rely on my Shires for everything I need to do.
 It has let me take risks and find my voice, and I’ve never been happier playing!"